-In software engineering (SE), refactoring techniques have been widely used to address related problems and to ensure that code bases remain maintainable over time [7,8].
+In software engineering (SE) refactoring techniques have been widely used to address related problems and to ensure that code bases remain maintainable over time [7, 8].
 Refactoring allows programmers to restructure a software system without altering its behaviour.
 Refactoring is typically used to improve code quality by removing duplication, improving readability, simplifying software design, or adding flexibility [9].
-Examples of SE refactoring techniques include the renaming of a class to foster understandability or the extraction of a method from an existing code block to reduce redundant code fragments.
+Examples of SE refactoring techniques include the renaming of a class to foster understandability or the extraction of a method from an existing code block to remove redundant code fragments.

-Process modeling is often referred to as programming in the large [10,11].
+Process modeling is often referred to as programming in the large [10, 11].
 Thereby, a process schema is comparable to a software program specifying the inputs and outputs of activities as well as the control and data flow between them.
 Despite these similarities refactoring is not yet established in the field of business process management (BPM) and existing process modeling tools only provide limited refactoring support.
-Consequently, process designers either have to refactor process models by hand or cannot apply respective techniques at all.
+Consequently, process designers either have to refactor process models by hand or can not apply respective techniques at all.

-This paper adapts SE refactoring techniques to the needs of process modeling and complements them with additional refactorings specific to BPM.
+This paper adopts SE refactoring techniques to the needs of process modeling and complements them with additional refactorings specific to BPM.
 In particular, we describe techniques suitable for refactoring large process repositories, where we can find both collections of inter-related process models and process variants derived from generic models (e.g., reference process models).
-The former consist of a set of models, which may refer to each other (e.g., a parent process refers to a child process) resulting in model trees.
+The former consist of a set of models, which may refer to each other (e.g., a parent process refers to child process) resulting in model trees.
 In contrast, process variants are part of a process model family, and are derived from a generic process model through a sequence of adaptations.
 This approach is often referred to as model customization or configuration [3,4].
 Like in SE, tool support is essential as a refactoring applied to one model might require changes in other models as well.
-To avoid the introduction of inconsistencies and errors through refactorings, their application must be behaviour-preserving and should be accomplished automatically.
-The final decision whether to apply a refactoring or not, however, is left to the process designer.
+As a contribution towards more effective tool support, we use formal notions to reason about the validity of the proposed refactorings.

-In this paper we focus on refactoring techniques for the control flow aspect of executable process models.
-For each proposed refactoring we describe its intent, give examples for its applicability and use (similar to code smells in SE [8]), and discuss its effects in respect to process model quality metrics (e.g., measuring control flow complexity) [12,11].
+In this paper we focus on refactoring techniques for control flow.
+For each proposed refactoring we describe its intent, give examples for its applicability and use (similar to code smells in SE [8]), and discuss its effects in respect to process model quality metrics (e.g., measuring control flow complexity) [12, 11].
+None of the proposed techniques is dependent on a specific process meta-model.

 Section 2 provides background information.
-Section 3 gives an introduction into refactorings for process model trees.
-Section 4 suggests a refactoring to effectively deal with process variants and Section 5 introduces advanced refactorings for model evolution considering process history data.
+Section 3 then gives an introduction into refactoring of process models and presents refactoring techniques for process composition.
+Section 4 suggests a refactoring to effectively deal with generalization and Section 5 introduces advanced refactorings considering process history data.
 Related work is discussed in Section 6.
 Finally, Section 7 concludes with a summary and an outlook.